minorua/Qgis2threejs/docs/source/ExportSettings.rst

 * Z coordinate

-    The mode combo box has these items:
+    ``Mode`` combo box has these items:

     * Z value

-      This doesn't appear if the geometries of the layer has no z coordinates or the layer type is polygon.
+      This item appears when the layer geometries have z coordinates and the layer type is point or line.

     * Relative to DEM